-[LOGO OF OSI SYSTEMS, INC.] 12525 Chadron Avenue Hawthorne, California 90250
+OSI SYSTEMS, INC. 12525 Chadron Avenue Hawthorne, California 90250

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held November 16, 2000
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held November 16, 2001

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of OSI Systems, Inc., a California corporation (the "Company"), will be held at 10:00 a.m., local time, on November 16, 2000, at the executive offices of the Company, 12525 Chadron Avenue, Hawthorne, California 90250, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of OSI Systems, Inc., a California corporation (the "Company"), will be held at 10:00 a.m., local time, on November 16, 2001, at the executive offices at the Company, 12525 Chadron Avenue, Hawthorne, California 90250, for the following purposes:

-1. To elect five (5) directors to hold office for a one-year term and until their respective successors are elected and qualified.
+1. To elect six directors to hold office for a one-year term and until their respective successors are elected and qualified.